doctrine/phpcr-odm/docs/en/reference/working-with-objects.rst

     has a table per class and thus always needs the document class name, PHPCR-ODM has one tree for all documents.
 The above call will find you whatever document is at that path.
-Note that you may optionally specify the class name to have PHPCR-ODM detect if the document is not of the expected type.
+Note that you may optionally specify the class name to have PHPCR-ODM check if the document is not of the expected type.
+On a class mismatch, PHPCR-ODM treats the lookup as a not found and returns ``null``.

 In this case, the article is retrieved from the document manager twice, but modified in between.
-Doctrine 2 realizes that it is the same ID and will only ever give you access to one instance of the Article with ID ``/cms/article/hello-world``, no matter how often do you retrieve it from the ``DocumentManager`` and even no matter what kind of Query method you are
+Doctrine realizes that it is the same ID and will only ever give you access to one instance of the Article with ID ``/cms/article/hello-world``, no matter how often do you retrieve it from the ``DocumentManager`` and even no matter what kind of Query method you are